sayalaruano/DengueDrugRep/README.md

 All the internal evaluation metrics were calculated using the [PyKEEN][pykeen] library.
 I reported the optimistic rank values for both the tail and head entities, which assumes that the true choice is on the first position of all those with equal score when there are multiple choices.
 More details about how the evaluation for KGNN models works in PyKEEN can be found [here][pykeen_evaluation].

 Check it out the code for this part of the project in the Python script [Int_performance_evaluation_KGNNs.py][int_eval_script].

+The results for this part are available in the (Internal_evaluation)[Results/Internal_evaluation] folder.

 ### **External evaluation**